i-am-aristah/i-am-aristah/README.md

 <!-- TODO: Add last video link -->
-- 🔭 I’m currently a Student at Maseno University and working at @Else Lab Technologies as an Android/IOS software Developer
+- 🔭 I’m currently working at @Else Lab Technologies as an Android/IOS software Developer
 - 🤔 I Develop Android and IOs Applications
 - 💥 I’m Also A Freelancer - I Develop Websites and Softwares
 - 📧 How to reach me: atsewaj@gmail.com.